Hitster app

 Nobody said it was easy

 The most important foundation of the Hitster app is Spotify.
-All QR codes on the playing cards link directly to songs on the music streaming service.
+All QR codes on the game cards link directly to tracks on the music streaming service.
 Sounds simple, but not everyone has the Spotify app on their phone.
-And some people don't have an account, or have a free account (with ads).
-Those people wouldn't be able to play Hitster.
-Our challenge: ensure that everyone, with or without a Spotify account, can use the Hitster app.
+And some people don’t have an account, or only a free one with ads.
+Those players wouldn’t be able to play Hitster.
+Our challenge: make sure everyone, with or without a Spotify account, can use the Hitster app.

 Please don’t stop the music

-The most important part of the Hitster app is the Spotify SDK.
-However, if anything were to change in it, the Hitster app would stop working.
-To prevent this situation, we also use the aforementioned flip-your-phone mode: as soon as something changes in the Spotify SDK, the back-end of the Hitster app automatically switches to this game mode.
-So no matter what happens, players can continue playing uninterrupted.
+The Spotify SDK is a crucial part of the Hitster app.
+But if something were to change in that SDK, the app could stop working.
+To prevent this, we also rely on flip your phone mode: if anything changes in the Spotify SDK, the Hitster back end automatically switches to this game mode.
+No matter what happens, players can keep on playing without interruption.

 Hitster game with the new app